julioittech/driver-app-with-usb/Document.md

 #### **Conclusion**
 This system leverages OCR to process real-time camera feeds, matches extracted text with quiz questions stored in an SQLite database, and provides feedback via GPIO control.
 By following the steps outlined in this documentation, you can set up, run, and customize the system for various use cases, such as automated quizzes or interactive learning platforms.

+#### **Note**
+Disabling the Bluetooth and Wifi if not used will help in consuming less power and also keep it from getting hot.
+Recommended to use the heat sink and fan.
+Attatch external 3.3V power source to the Piezeo vibrarotor for smooth working.